 Caitlin M. Baransky

 Caitlin Baransky, Senior Associate, joined Robert A.M.
 Stern Architects in 2014.
+Ms. Baransky recently served as Project Architect for the design of the South College Street Residence Hall and the master plan for the Interdisciplinary Social Sciences Center, both at the University of Delaware; and as Project Manager for the Love School of Business at Elon University.
 She has contributed to the design of the Arts District Master Plan at The Ohio State University; the 535-bed South Academy Street Residence Hall at the University of Delaware; the 1,135-bed Lancaster Avenue student residences at Villanova University; Hawks Hall for the College of Business Administration at the University of Nebraska; and the master plan for the Darden School of Business Administration at the University of Virginia.
-She is currently serving as Project Architect and Manager for the new downtown campus of the University of Central Florida; Project Architect for the Department of Theatre and School of Music buildings at The Ohio State University; and as Project Manager for the Love School of Business at Elon University.
+She is currently serving as Project Architect and Manager for the new downtown campus of the University of Central Florida; and Project Architect for the Department of Theatre and School of Music buildings at The Ohio State University.